nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_allergies_and_adverse_reactions.md

 		</tr>
 		<tr>
 			<td>Date recorded</td>
 			<td>The date that the reaction was clinically recorded/asserted.
-This will often equate to the date of onset of the reaction but this may not be wholly clear from source data.</td>
+This will often equate to the date of onset of the reaction, but this may not be wholly clear from source data.</td>
 			<td>0 to 1</td>
 			<td>required</td>
 			<td>The date that the reaction was clinically recorded/asserted.
 Text and carried in <b>AllergyIntolerance.assertedDate</b> FHIR element.</td>